StanGirard/CrawlyColly/README.md

 ## Use the crawler

 - Create the folder `urls` with the command `mkdir urls`
-- Set the websites your want to crawl in a folder like `urls_test`, one url per line
+- Set the websites your want to crawl in a file like `urls_test`, one url per line
 - Compile with `go build *.go`
 - Run with `cat urls_test | ./crawl` or if not compiled `cat urls_test | go run *.go`
 - The websites' urls will be writen in urls_<www.yourwebsite.com>.csv